ppouke/PWP/README.md

 Dependencies: Found in requirements_TEsb4w3.txt

-Database used: SQlite Version.??
+Database used: SQlite Version.2.6.0

-# How to set-up database framework:
+# How to set-up database framework

-# How to setup and populate database:
+# How to setup and populate database

-# How to run tests in database :
+# How to run tests in database
   On the command line in the ".../blokus/" directory simply run: ```pytest```<br/> The test_database.py file should be detected automatically

   Note. requires pytest installed with: